fastapi/typer/docs/features.md

 * Automatic help options for the main CLI program and all the its subcommands.
 * Automatic command and subcommand structure handling (you will see more about subcommands in the Tutorial - User Guide).
-* Automatic autocompletion for the CLI app in all operating systems, in all the shells (Bash, Zsh, Fish, PowerShell), so that the final user of your app can just hit <kbd>TAB</kbd> and get the available options or subcommands. *
+* Automatic completion for the CLI app in all operating systems, in all the shells (Bash, Zsh, Fish, PowerShell), so that the final user of your app can just hit <kbd>TAB</kbd> and get the available options or subcommands. *

-!!! note "* Autocompletion"
+!!! note "* Auto completion"
     For the autocompletion to work on all shells you also need to add the dependency `click-completion`.

-    Just that.
-And **Typer** does the rest.

     If **Typer** detects `click-completion` installed, it will automatically create 2 *CLI options*:

     * `--install-completion`: Install completion for the current shell.
     * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.

     Then you can tell the user to run that command and the rest will just work.

+    It works when you create a package (installable with `pip`).
+Or when using [Typer CLI](typer-cli.md){.internal-link target=_blank}.

 ## The power of Click